AlbaNMG/2_Data_cleaning_and_analysis_project_bootcamp/README.md

 ## The challenge

 Perform an end-to-end analysis putting into practice what you have learned so far.
-You will apply statistical or machine learning techniques and present your results to the class.

 ### Possible Outcomes